 Electric Anarchy – Life without fossil fuels

-Imagine you had demanded world leaders 10 years ago to stop using fossil fuels in 11 years.
+/0 Comments/in Long Articles/by Rudolf HuberImagine you had demanded world leaders 10 years ago to stop using fossil fuels in 11 years.
 You would have been laughed out of the room.
 Everyone was aware that life without fossils would not be possible or conceivable.
 They did not even consider it and they had no qualms about saying so.

 What has changed?

 It was not our ability to cope with the shock of a sudden fossil fuel-free society.
 True, wind and solar have become cheaper.
 They are still not quite as cheap as they like to claim though.
 Battery technology sure has made some strides.
-But now we now hit the limits of fundamental physics.
+But now we hit the limits of fundamental physics.

 And we also start to experience the effects of unstable electricity production.
 They are delivering flicker electricity into the grid which it is not designed for.
 Londoners got a taste of what’s in the offing.
-The first large scale blackouts have also hit other major urban agglomerations.
+The first large-scale blackouts have also hit other major urban agglomerations.
 There will be much more of that.

 But wind and solar still account for a tiny piece of electricity production.
 And E-Vehicles (let alone hydrogen vehicles) are yet to become more than an oddity on the streets.

 Understand: an electricity grid is a pretty unforgiving thing.
-You cannot pump electricity in at will, and neither can you take out this way.
+You cannot pump electricity in at will, and neither can you take it out this way.
 Electricity production needs to match offtake.
 Otherwise, the grid cannot cope with the variations anymore and goes down.
 In the past, there were only stable production points.

 Some of them were on-demand production.
 They could and would cover spikes in electricity production.
-Meanwhile, more steadfast sources such as river-hydropower produced the baseload.
+Meanwhile, more steadfast sources such as river hydropower produced the baseload.
 Demand was much more variable.
 Yet, it was not unpredictable.
 Demand spikes and lows followed certain patterns.
 Utilities knew those quite well and worked with this knowledge.
 It was and still is a system that’s not perfect but with a couple of tweaks worked well.

 One of those tweaks was that grids and attached systems were overbuilt.
 This spare capacity was there to cope with foreseen and unforeseen demand swings.
-And its this “fat in the system” that has made the electric grid in developed countries so very stable.
+And it’s this “fat in the system” that has made the electric grid in developed countries so very stable.
 When did you have your last major blackout?

 In comes a lot of unstable production.
 It all delivers electricity at variable loads.
 But this variability is not the “off or on” kind.